n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.freshdesk.md

 # Freshdesk

-The Freshdesk node allows you to automate work in the Freshdesk platform and integrate Freshdesk with other applications. n8n has built-in support for a wide range of Freshdesk features, which includes basic operations like creating, updating, deleting, and getting contacts and tickets.
+The Freshdesk node allows you to automate work in the Freshdesk platform and integrate Freshdesk with other applications. n8n has built-in support for a wide range of Freshdesk features, including creating, updating, deleting, and getting contacts and tickets.

 On this page, you'll find a list of operations the Freshdesk node supports and links to more resources.